brichards21/anime-proj-site/index.md

 category, and the remaining 76.4% of anime fall into the medium category.

-We collect the sypnopses from this anime belonging to each score group (low, medium, high) and concatenate/collapse them together.
+We collect the synopses from this anime belonging to each score group (low, medium, high) and concatenate/collapse them together.

 In order to get meaningful analyses, we will remove stop words from the